OTRU evidence-based publications serve a variety of information needs:

 - Special Reports provide overviews and syntheses of research in special topic areas.

-- Strategy Evaluation Reports analyze the progress of the Smoke-Free Ontario Strategy and document changes in the province’s tobacco control climate.
+- Strategy Monitoring Reports analyze the progress of the Smoke-Free Ontario Strategy and document changes in the province’s tobacco control climate.

 - Evaluation Newsletters update communities on local tobacco use statistics and how local tobacco control initiatives are working.